Stripper (agriculture): Morrow and McKay's harvester

 The next stage in the development of strippers involved adding new functions to the machine: threshing the stripped spikes, cleaning the grain from chaff and straw, filling cleaned grains into bags, and unloading bags of grain while the machine was in motion.
 These innovations were introduced by James Morrow and H. Victor McKay, who presented their own strippers in 1883 and 1884, respectively.
 Their harvester was a three-wheeled machine pulled by horses harnessed to the front left side.
 The harvester was operated by two operators: one steered the machine while the other filled the bags with grain.
 In a single working day, the harvester could clear 40 hectares.
 This type of stripper still excels in terms of minimal energy loss per ton of harvested crop.

 In 1895, H. Victor McKay founded the Sunshine Harvester company, where he continuously improved his harvester.
 In 1916, thanks to enhancements by Hadley Shepherd, the company began producing new strippers equipped with a cutting device beneath the comb, allowing the threshed material to be transported by a conveyor.
 These structural features expanded the harvester's capabilities, enabling the collection of moist and lodged grain.
 After a change of ownership in 1950, the company ceased the production of strippers under the Sunshine brand, and six years later, they were completely withdrawn from production.

 Russian strippers

-In 1868, agronomist Andrei Vlasenko from the Tver Governorate presented a agricultural machine called the Horse Harvester for Collecting Grain on the Stalk, which combined a mower, transportation devices, and a thresher.
+In 1868, agronomist Andrei Vlasenko from the Tver Governorate presented an agricultural machine called the Horse Harvester for Collecting Grain on the Stalk, which combined a mower, transportation devices, and a thresher.
 The machine was pulled by two horses, guided by a single driver.
 According to Vlasenko, this machine replaced the work of 20 harvesters and was eight times more efficient than the American McCormick harvester.
 A similar machine was created by M. Gumilin in the Samara Governorate, who utilized Vlasenko's insights.
 However, none of these machines went into large-scale production.
 In 1869, Vlasenko patented his invention.
 Scholars and farmers intervened with the authorities regarding mass production of his machine, but the Minister of Agriculture did not support their request.